KZOY: Sunny Radio

 Sunny Radio was formed by a local couple, John and Heidi Small.
 John had previous radio experience and always dreamed of owning his own station.
 In the summer of 2009, the couple built the Sioux Empire's only locally owned radio station, as the others are all owned by companies.
 They decided on a 1980s format since the music is fun to dance to, which goes with their 'sunny' theme, and also to cater to the older audience who were previously left with no choice but to listen to modern music because there was little variety.
 They went with the slogan "Sunny Radio, where it's ALWAYS in the 80's!"

 Although it is mainly a Sioux Empire station, a great deal of talk revolves around Brandon, the community the Smalls live in.

-In 2010, they purchased an old AM station from Backyard Broadcasting, since they did not use AM 1520.
-Ownership of the station was transferred from Backyard Broadcasting to John E. Small's Cup O'Dirt, LLC, on May 14, 2010.
+In 2010, the Smalls purchased KSQB from Backyard Broadcasting; ownership was transferred John E. Small's Cup O'Dirt, LLC, on May 14, 2010.
 Three days later, the call letters were changed to KZOY.

-KZOY AM 1520 launched on May 15, 2010, FM 92.1 launched September 1, 2010.
-Sunny is no longer broadcasting at 92.1 MHz - KZOY is repeated on K227CZ FM 93.3.
+KZOY launched on May 15, 2010, FM 92.1 launched September 1, 2010.
+Sunny is no longer broadcasting at 92.1 MHz; KZOY is repeated on K227CZ (93.3 FM).

-The station added a second channel in Dakota City, Nebraska, KZOI AM 1250, which is repeated on K246CJ FM 97.1 in Sioux City, Iowa as of February, 2016.
+The station added a second channel in Dakota City, Nebraska, KZOI (1250 AM), which is repeated on K246CJ (97.1 FM) in Sioux City, Iowa, as of February 2016.
 This addition was borne of a desire to expand the reach of their market, as well as to improve the quality and scope of their broadcasting infrastructure.

 The station also broadcasts online at its website.

 The small radio station is growing rapidly with many national programs from the 1980s on the weekends like Casey Kasem's 80's show, The Amazing 80's with MG Kelly and Rick Dees Weekly Top 40.
 During the week, the radio shows are all local, these include: The John and Heidi Show, Maddy in the Midday, The B Side with Joshua Wayne, Jammin' Jay Williams and "The Night Ride" with KITT runs overnight.